St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation

 In \cite{AKN1997}, Arnold, Kozlov and Neishtadt (AKN) proposed a generalization of St\"ackel systems by considering the case of arbitrary, not necessarily quadratic, Hamiltonian functions defined in a symplectic manifold.
 Precisely, given a St\"ackel matrix $\bs{S}$, their construction consists in the family of Hamiltonians

-where $\tilde{S_{j}^{k}}$ is the cofactor associated to the element $S_{k}^{j}$, and $f_{k}$ are arbitrary functions.
-It can be shown that the functions $H_j$, defined by Eqs. \eqref{AKN}, are in involution with each other; consequently, they represent a totally separable Hamiltonian system.
+where $\tilde{S}_{j}^{k}$ is the cofactor associated to the element $S_{k}^{j}$, and $f_{k}$ are arbitrary functions forming a \emph{generalized St\"ackel vector} $\boldsymbol{f}$.
+It can be shown that the functions $H_j$, defined by Eqs. \eqref{AKN}, are in involution with each other; they represent a totally separable Hamiltonian system.